 Cautions in Interpretations

 NCES assesses mathematics performance by administering NAEP assessments to samples of students who are representative of the nation's students.
 The content of the NAEP mathematics assessment is determined by a framework incorporating expert perspectives about mathematics knowledge and its measurement.
-Read more about what the assessment measures, how it was developed, who took the assessment, and how the assessment was administered.
+Read more about what the assessment measures, how it was developed, and how the assessment was administered.

 Since 2003, all U.S. states and 3 jurisdictions—District of Columbia, Department of Defense Education Activity (DoDEA), Puerto Rico—have participated in the grade 4 and 8 NAEP mathematics assessments.
 Read more about Puerto Rico's participation.
 For grades 4 and 8, the NAEP national sample was obtained by aggregating the samples of public school students from each state and jurisdiction, and then supplementing the aggregate sample with a nationally representative sample of students from nonpublic schools, rather than by obtaining an independently selected national sample.
 As a consequence, the national sample size increased, and smaller differences between years or between groups of students were found to be statistically significant than would have been detected in previous assessments.
 In keeping with past practice, all statistically significant differences are indicated in the current web results pages.

-National results from the 2015 mathematics assessment are compared to 10 previous assessment years at grades 4 and 8 and 3 previous assessment years at grade 12.
-State results for 2015 are compared to 9 previous years at grade 4, and 10 previous years at grade 8.
+National results from the mathematics assessment are compared to 11 previous assessment years at grades 4 and 8 in 2017 and 3 previous assessment years at grade 12 in 2015.
+State results for 2017 are compared to 10 previous years at grade 4, and 11 previous years at grade 8.